Gideon Levy: Views

-Levy defines himself as a "patriotic Israeli".
+Levy calls himself a "patriotic Israeli".
 He criticizes what he sees as Israeli society's moral blindness to the effects of its acts of war and occupation.
-He has referred to the construction of settlements on private Palestinian land as "the most criminal enterprise in [Israel's] history".
+He has called the construction of settlements on private Palestinian land "the most criminal enterprise in [Israel's] history".
 He opposed the 2006 Lebanon War.
 In 2007, he said that the plight of Palestinians in the Gaza Strip, then under Israeli blockade, made him ashamed to be Israeli.
 "My modest mission is to prevent a situation in which many Israelis will be able to say 'We didn't know, he has said.

 Levy supports unilateral withdrawal from the occupied Palestinian territories without concessions.
-"Israel is not being asked 'to give' anything to the Palestinians; it is only being asked to return – to return their stolen land and restore their trampled self-respect, along with their fundamental human rights and humanity."
+"Israel is not being asked 'to give' anything to the Palestinians; it is only being asked to return—to return their stolen land and restore their trampled self-respect, along with their fundamental human rights and humanity."

 Levy used to support a two-state solution, but now feels it has become untenable, and supports a one-state solution.

-Levy wrote that the 2008–2009 Gaza War was a failed campaign that did not achieve its objectives.
-"The conclusion is that Israel is a violent and dangerous country, devoid of all restraints and blatantly ignoring the resolutions of the United Nations Security Council, while not giving a hoot about international law", he wrote in an editorial.
+Levy wrote that the 2008–2009 Gaza War did not achieve its objectives.
+"The conclusion is that Israel is a violent and dangerous country, devoid of all restraints and blatantly ignoring the resolutions of the United Nations Security Council, while not giving a hoot about international law", he wrote.

-In 2010, Levy described Hamas as a fundamentalist organization and held it responsible for the Qassam rockets fired at Israeli cities: "Hamas is to be blamed for launching the Qassams.
+In 2010, Levy called Hamas a fundamentalist organization and held it responsible for the Qassam rockets fired at Israeli cities: "Hamas is to be blamed for launching the Qassams.
 This is unbearable.
 No sovereign state would have tolerated it.
 Israel had the right to react.
-But the first question you have to ask yourselves", he continued, "is why Hamas launched the missiles.
+But the first question you have to ask yourselves is why Hamas launched the missiles.
 Before criticising Hamas I would rather criticise my own government which carries a much bigger responsibility for the occupation and conditions in Gaza [...]
 And our behaviour was unacceptable."

-Levy supports boycotting Israel, saying it is "the Israeli patriot's final refuge".
-He has said that economic boycott is more important, but that he also supports academic and cultural boycott.
+Levy supports boycotting Israel, calling it "the Israeli patriot's final refuge".
+He has said that an economic boycott is more important but that he also supports academic and cultural boycotts.

 During the Gaza war, Levy called for "lifting the criminal siege on the Gaza Strip".